redhat-cop/ocp-disconnected-docs/IPIonMAGInstall.md

 For the purpose of this demo, it is the assumed that these components will be provided by the user or the cloud administrator.
 However, IPI can also create these components for you, if desired.
 Please create or provide components according to the examples in this section.

+ If you have already created and validated these resources, please skip to the Installing OpenShift section.

 #### 1. Obtain Azure CLI and login

 Use the link below and follow the instructions to install the Azure CLI